dfrance2010/dfrance2010.github.io/README.md

 **Design and evaluate computing solutions to solve a problem:**<br>
 + Created __check_rescue_type() private method in animalshelter.py to solve the problem of automatically updating animals as they are inserted and deleted.
-    + Implemented in insert() method – simple call of the __check_rescue_type() method on the animal being inserted
+    + Implemented in insert() method – simple call of the __check_rescue_type() method on the animal being inserted if it is a dog.
-    + Implemented in update() method – designed algorithm to handle if the animal ID has changed, if only one animal is being updated using animal ID, or if many animals are being updated. __check_rescue_type() is designed to both add and remove rescue_type classifications, of updated animals as necessary.
+    + Implemented in update() method – designed algorithm to handle if the animal ID has changed, if only one animal is being updated using animal ID, or if many animals are being updated. __check_rescue_type() is designed to both add and remove rescue_type classifications, of updated dogs as necessary.
     + Speed of loading all three rescue types one by one was increased by .47 seconds for a 10,000 animal database.
 + Updated initial load of database into the dashboard to solve the problem of a long initial load time.
 + Created indexes in MongoDB database to enhance efficiency of find() method.<br>